LavaHawk0123/Artmis-Drone/urc_drone/README.md

-# About sjtu_drone #
+# About Project Artmis #

 # Requirements #
-This package is compatible with ROS Noetic version (Ubuntu 18.04).
-Existing versions on the internet support at most until Gazebo 7.
-After Gazebo 8.0, the API has gone significant changes; therefore, it was necessary to adapt the package to Gazebo 8.0+ API.
-As the default version of Gazebo coming with ROS Melodic is 7.0, it is suggested that do not use the full installation but the desktop installation.
+This package is compatible with ROS Noetic version (Ubuntu 20.04). it is suggested that do not use the full installation but the desktop installation.
 ```
 $ sudo apt-get install ros-noetic-desktop
 ```